ThinkR-open/isc-proposal-licence/proposal_licence.md

 We are asking for the support of half of these hours from the RConsortium, based on a rate of 100$ / hour.
-The other part will be covered by ThinkR & CSIRO, in their effort to support Open Source Software, by freeing time for us to work on this project.
+The other part will be covered by ThinkR & QUT, in their effort to support Open Source Software, by freeing time for us to work on this project.

 We would also need a “floating budget” of 4K for external legal opinion